What has been your career highlight to date?

-Inspirational leaders are value-driven.
-They have a keen sense of responsibility for their actions and behaviour but also those of their team.
-They understand their own strengths and weaknesses, and do not shy away from feedback, but instead seek out opportunities to grow and improve.
-In a similar vein, they nurture and support their team’s growth and development, and are motivated by their team’s success.
-Inspiring leaders strive to be inclusive, treating everyone with dignity and respect, allowing individuals to bring their authentic selves to work.
+Inspirational leaders are value driven with a keen sense of responsibility for both their own actions and behaviour, but also for their team.
+They understand their own strengths and weaknesses and do not hide from feedback but look for opportunities to grow and improve.
+They seek to support their team to grow and are motivated by their team’s success.
+I think we are lucky at Mathys & Squire that our partners are passionate about helping every team member reach their potential, acknowledging that our firm cannot succeed without our team members thriving.
+In the last decade, our leadership increasingly focused on creating an inclusive working environment where everyone is treated with dignity and respect, allowing their team to bring their authentic selves to work.

 The “commercially savvy” Anna Gregson works in Mathys & Squire’s life sciences team, with formidable expertise in the biotech field.
 She is recommended in the latest IAM Patent 1000, IAM Strategy 300 and The Legal 500.
 Dr Gregson specialises in devising comprehensive, multilayered protection around her clients’ innovations, as well as freedom to operate advice.
 She has experience in a range of subject matter including therapeutic antibodies, plant biotechnology, advanced therapy and stem cells.